payola/Payola/README.md

 <a name="user"></a>
 # Payola!
 ---
-Payola is a HTML5 web application which lets you work with graph data in a completely new way.
-While using several prepared plugins, you can visualize [Linked Data](http://linkeddata.org/) as graphs, tables, etc. That also means, that you no longer needs [Pubby](http://www4.wiwiss.fu-berlin.de/pubby/) to browse through a Linked Data storage (via its [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) endpoint).
+Payola is an HTML5 web application which lets you work with graph data in a completely new way.
+You can visualize [Linked Data](http://linkeddata.org/) using several preinstalled plugins as graphs, tables, etc. This also means, that you no longer need [Pubby](http://www4.wiwiss.fu-berlin.de/pubby/) to browse through a Linked Data storage (via its [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) endpoint).
 Moreover, you can create an analysis and run it against a set of SPARQL endpoints without deep knowledge of SPARQL language itself.
 Analysis results are processed and visualized using the embedded visualization plugins.

 ![Payola logo (credits Martin Mraz)](https://raw.github.com/siroky/Payola/develop/docs/img/logo.png)

 If you **do** know, what Linked Data means, you probably already have an idea, what Payola does.
 If you **do not**, read more.
-Just let us introduce a real-life example.
+Let us give you a real-life example.
 You, as a person, have some friends.
 Let's suppose, you have a friend named John.
 Since you are friends, you have a connection.
 For a computer, one could introduce the following notation:

 ```
 Me | is friend with | John